ibm-cloud-docs/text-to-speech/developer-overview.md

     You can pass the service plain text or text that is annotated with the Speech Synthesis Markup Language (SSML).
 SSML is an XML-based markup language that provides annotations of text for speech synthesis applications such as the {{site.data.keyword.texttospeechshort}} service.
 The service augments SSML with service-specific expressive and voice-transformation elements, which are available for some standard US English voices.

     For more information, see [Specifying input text](/docs/services/text-to-speech?topic=text-to-speech-usingHTTP#input).
 -   *Voices:* The service accepts text and produces audio in various languages, voices, and dialects.
-The service offers at least one male or female voice, sometimes both, for each supported language and different dialects such as US and British English.
+The service offers at least one female voice for each language.
+For some languages the service offers multiple voices, which can include both male and female voices.
+The service also offers different dialects such as US and British English.
 It offers both standard (concatenative) and enhanced neural versions of most voices.

     You can use the service's `GET /v1/voices` or `GET /v1/voices/{voice}` methods to learn more about the supported voices.
 The service synthesizes the text into the language of the specified voice.
 Be sure to match the voice to the input text.